bezmoradi/tutorials/go/01-intro.md

 ./hello-world
 ```

-**Best practice**: Use `go run .` or `go build` instead of listing individual files.
+Use `go run .` or `go build` instead of listing individual files.
 It's less error-prone and works regardless of how many files you have.

-## Organizing Code: Multiple Packages
+### Multiple Packages

 As projects grow, you'll want to organize code into multiple packages.
 Each package lives in its own subdirectory.

-**Why multiple packages**: They provide:
+They provide:

 -   **Encapsulation**: Hide internal implementation details
 -   **Namespace management**: Avoid naming conflicts
 -   **Reusability**: Share code across different parts of your project
 -   **Team collaboration**: Different teams can own different packages

-### Package Structure

-**Best practice**: Name the directory the same as the package:
+It is best practice to name the directory the same as the package:

 ```text
 .